Thrikkakara bypoll: K V Thomas announces decision to campaign for LDF candidate | Politics

 ''I am always a Congressman...
 I will neither quit the Congress nor join any other party.
 I am taking part in the LDF's poll campaign also as a Congressman,'' Thomas said.

-Justifying his action, the leader said he was a person who always took a stand for the development and in Thrikkakara also his position was the same.
+Justifying his action, the senior Congress leader said he was a person who always took a stand for the development and in Thrikkakara also his position was the same.

-The success or failure of the Left candidtae would not make any change in my pro-development stand, he explained.
+The success or failure of the Left candidate would not make any change in my pro-development stand, he explained.

+He also claimed that he was not the first person campaigning for the Left party from the Congress.

 Unleashing a scathing attack against the Kerala Pradesh Congress Committee (KPCC) and the party's state leaders, he alleged there was a deliberate attempt to kick him out of the party since 2018.

-In a veiled attack against KPCC chief K Sudhakaran, Thomas said those who indulge in social media campaign against him was a ''paid team'' led by certain leaders.
+In a veiled attack against KPCC President K Sudhakaran, Thomas described those indulging in social media campaign against him as a ''paid team'' led by certain leaders.

 Congress president Sonia Gandhi, last month, had approved the disciplinary panel's recommendations which was of the view that Thomas should be removed from the state political affairs committee and the executive committee of Kerala Pradesh Congress Committee.

-The disciplinary committee's decision came on a complaint sent by KPCC Chief and MP K Sudhakaran seeking action against Thomas for attending the CPI(M) party congress held in Kannur in April despite a direction by the party not to.
+The disciplinary committee's decision came on a complaint sent by Sudhakaran seeking action against Thomas for attending the CPI(M) party congress held in Kannur in April despite a direction by the party not to.

 Thomas had defended his decision to attend the CPI(M) event, saying he decided to go as he was threatened that if he did, he would be out of the party.